-Please give serious consideration to becoming an investor with Winners Circle Racing.
+Please give serious consideration to becoming an investor with WCR/DRS.
 Remember, our mission is to introduce a new generation of fans and owners to the wonderful sport of harness racing.
-WCR has made ownership affordable so come join us and experience 100% of the thrills for a fraction of the cost.
+We have made ownership affordable so come join us and experience 100% of the thrills for a fraction of the cost.
 See you in THE WINNER'S CIRCLE!

 Q) How is purse money distributed?